|AT A GLANCE||PRICING||HEADLINE|

 Active Sleepers — If you or your partner are active in your sleep, Casper Wave (like most all-foam beds) does a great job of limiting cross-mattress motion.
 It passed our test with flying colors.

 All Sleeper Types (Average Weight) — If you’re between 100 and 200 lb, the Casper Wave should work regardless of whether you’re a side, back, stomach, or combination sleeper.
 We put it in the medium category in terms of softness/firmness.
+Keep in mind, though, they also offer the Casper Wave Hybrid mattress, which mixes in support coils rather than base support foam.

 Especially Hot Sleepers — To be honest, we haven’t found any of the Casper mattresses to be notably cool (i.e. these are not cooling mattresses).
 But we’ve also not experienced them heating up more than is normal.
 We consider them temperature neutral.
 So if you tend to heat up quite a bit at night, you might want to look elsewhere.
 We’re not saying the Wave is bad by any means, it just won’t actively keep you cool.